namje0/namje_shipwright/README.md

 ## Bugs
 - Lounging crew members may not get teleported on a ship swap.
-- Plant growth stage is currently not saved.
 - Harvestables (e.g mothtrap) are reset on ship swap.
 - Colony deed NPCs will be reset.